Rebeka Njau

-Rebeka Njau (née Nyanjega; born 15 December 1932) is a Kenya educator and writer, who was Kenya's first female playwright and a pioneer in the representation of African women in literature.
+Rebeka Njaū (née Nyanjega; born 15 December 1932) is a Kenya educator and writer, who was Kenya's first female playwright and a pioneer in the representation of African women in literature.
 Her writing has addressed topics such as female genital mutilation and homosexuality.
 Her first novel, Ripples in the Pool (1975), appeared as number 203 in the Heinemann African Writers Series.

-Her earliest works appeared under the name "Rebecca Njau", and she had also published using the pseudonym "Marina Gashe".
+Her earliest works were published under the name "Rebecca Njaū", and she also used the pseudonym "Marina Gashe".

 Biography

 Early life

-Rebeka Njau was born in 1932 in the village of Kanyariri, in Kiambu County to the northwest of Nairobi.
+Rebeka Njaū was born in 1932 in the village of Kanyariri, in Kiambu County to the northwest of Nairobi.
 Her family was Christian and she recalled the division this created with those around them:It was interesting for us, especially in our home, because we were surrounded by people [that] we would call primitive.
 They circumcised their girls.
 In our home my parents were Christians.
 It's like we lived in two countries because we were separated by traditions.
 We had nothing to do with one another.Her mother's stance against female genital mutilation bought her into contact with the Mau Mau:She was such a brave woman and [the] Mau Mau wanted to kill her.
 They changed [eventually]—I don't know why.
 They came to kill her but then on second thought, just before they neared our home, they went back.

 Education and career

-Njau was one of only 14 girls admitted to Alliance Girls High School in its inaugural year, before attending Makerere University College in Kampala.
+Njaū was one of only 14 girls admitted to Alliance Girls High School in its inaugural year, before attending Makerere University College in Kampala.
 While at Makerere, she attended the 1962 African Writers Conference.

 She returned to Kenya after graduation to teach at Alliance, before co-founding Nairobi Girls School in 1964.
-She married Elimo Njau, an artist from Tanzania.
-Njau's teaching career came to an end in 1968, and she and her husband then became increasingly involved with the Paa Ya Paa Gallery in Nairobi, before going on to edit Target, the magazine of the National Council of Churches of Kenya.
-Njau separated from husband in 1983, and she published her memoirs, Mirrors of My Life, in 2019.
+She married Elimo Njaū, an artist from Tanzania.
+Njaū's teaching career came to an end in 1968, and she and her husband then became increasingly involved with the Paa Ya Paa Gallery in Nairobi, before going on to edit Target, the magazine of the National Council of Churches of Kenya.
+Njaū separated from husband in 1983, and she published her memoirs, Mirrors of My Life, in 2019.

-Her son, Morille Njau, is an artist and a consultant based in the UK and her daughter Hana Njau-Okolo is a poet, and published author who lives and works in Atlanta, Georgia.
+Her son, Morille Njaū, is an artist and a consultant based in the UK and her daughter Hana Njaū-Okolo is a poet, and published author who lives and works in Atlanta, Georgia.
 Her nephew was the author Binyavanga Wainaina.